May 10, 2021

 A pink growth with raised edges but a lower center; may have blood vessels that spread out like the spokes of a bicycle wheel.

 An open sore that doesn't heal, or it heals and then comes back, may bleed, ooze or develop a crusty surface.

 Rough or scaly red patches, which can bleed or form a scaly crust

 Raised growths or lumps

 Open sores that don't heal or sometimes heal and come back

 Melanoma can look like:

-- A new spot or a spot that is changing is size, shape, or color
+A new spot or a spot that is changing in size, shape, or color

 Wear sunscreen with a solar protection factor (SPF) of at least 15.
 Make sure your sunscreen is fresh (less than a year old) to provide maximum protection.
-Reapply after swimming or heavy sweating.
+Reapply every 90 minutes or after swimming or sweating heavily.
+It’s a good idea to apply sunscreen every day to areas of the body that will be exposed to the sun, such as your face, neck, hands, and forearms.
 Apply 30 minutes before sun exposure, and be sure you apply enough to completely cover your skin.

 Florida Residents Should Never Skip Skin Cancer Screenings